 While Roy is in prison, Celestial tries her best to be a dutiful wife, but as his appeals continue to be quashed and months turn into years, Celestial realises she has been away from Roy longer than she had been married to him.
 She finds love and comfort in their mutual friend, Andre.
 Eventually, Roy’s conviction is overturned in five years and he returns from prison ready to go back to his wife, house and marriage.
 The viewpoint changes with each chapter, written from the perspective of a different character.
 This style of multiple-narrative is common, used to progress a story through the experience of the different characters.
 However, in An American Marriage, it also creates an emotionally turbulent ride for the reader.
 Jumping on my judgemental high horse, I condemned Celestial immediately for abandoning her innocent husband, until I read her perspective.
 At which point, I blamed Andre for stealing her, until Jones matter-of-factly explained his position.
 Before long, I found myself firmly in all their corners, being able to understand and sympathise with each of them.
 This is the magic of Jones’s writing.

-The conflicts in the book are difficult beyond words.
+The conflicts in An American Marriage are difficult beyond words.
 In the acknowledgements, Jones admits that: “There were many moments in the composition of this work when I feared I would not be able to resolve the thorny conflicts that both bind and separate these characters.”
 I confess, as a writer and an avid reader, that I read the last 150 pages, long past midnight, just to see how she would resolve it.
 And I was not disappointed.
 Jones has concluded the novel elegantly and with heart.

 There is no overt mention of racism in the book as compared to other similar novels.
 There are remarks.
 Sometimes funny: White people say, “It beats digging a ditch”; black people say, ‘It beats picking cotton.”
 Other times deeply relevant and provoking: “Six or twelve.
 That’s your fate as a black man.
 Carried by six or judged by twelve.”
 But the underlying conflict in the book is a direct result of mass incarceration.
 What happened to Roy would not have happened to a white man in Illinois.
 “It was just the wrong race and the wrong time.”

-It is apparent from the beginning that Roy and Celestial’s marriage is not perfect, and they may not have been the right people for each other.
+It is apparent from the beginning of An American Marriage that Roy and Celestial’s marriage is not perfect, and they may not have been the right people for each other.
 Roy comes from a family where they had what they needed and nothing more.
 He has studied and worked hard and is on his way to achieving the American dream.
 Celestial, on the other hand, has always had what she wanted and more.
 To some extent, they both are married to the idea of each other.
 But Roy’s wrongful conviction puts an end to what their marriage could have been, to its potential.
 Perhaps they would have had a child and things may have improved.
 Or even if they separated after a few years of marriage, it would have been on their own terms, not the system’s.
 This is the most hard-hitting truth that the book delivers: is any black life safe from repercussions

 About Tayari Jones